Food Writing: Meals And Manuscripts

 Assignment: Cook something at home and write down the recipe as you make it, post the recipe.

 First we will have a short discussion about the last assignment and critiques.
-We will then discuss style guides for editing recipes and the process to test recipes for publication.
+We will then discuss the process to test recipes.

 - We welcome writers of all backgrounds and experience levels, and we are here for one reason: to support you on your writing journey.